MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 Use a group query when you want to understand how one team invested their collaboration time across other teams within and outside of the organization.

-In a group query, you can define “team” in a variety of ways, using any organizational attribute or email domain.
+In a group query, you can define team in a variety of ways, using any organizational attribute or email domain.
 This allows you to answer questions such as:

 * How did _Sales managers_ allocate their time between all external _customer domains_(companies)?
 * How much time did _Benefits Analysts_ spend with _individual contributors_ in each _region_?